Wedding Planning

 Financial Pitfalls and Budget Realities

 Budgeting is where most "wedding planning mistakes to avoid" occur.
-According to recent data, 76% of couples spend more on food and drinks than they originally planned, and 1 in 10 couples ends up doubling their initial budget entirely.
+Most couples spend more on food and drinks than they originally planned, and it's not uncommon for a couple to end up far over their initial budget entirely.

 The Missing 15% Buffer